-Since a DJ will set the tone of your wedding celebration, don’t settle for someone who provides less than your planned vision.
+Since a DJ will set your wedding celebration tone, don’t settle for someone who provides less than your planned vision.
 DJs can make or break the experience you and your guests have, so it’s essential to think through what you want from your DJ before deciding on the right one for you.
 Keep reading to see the qualities that are important in a great wedding DJ.

 The Price is Right – Set A Budget

 Before you start falling in love with a DJ who will make all of your wedding dreams come true, you need to decide on a budget.
-A great wedding DJ will be one that fits within the budget for your wedding and doesn’t make you stressed about the expenses involved.
+A great wedding DJ will fit within your wedding budget and doesn’t make you stressed about the expenses involved.

 Experience and Reviews

 Once you have your DJ budget squared away, find a DJ who offers the right amount of experience and can provide you with client reviews to back it up.
 A great modern DJ will be able to show you videos of previous gigs and give you examples of what they can provide at your event.

 You should be able to see them in action and view playlists they’ve used at weddings before.

 Ask your DJ about previous weddings they’ve done and their qualifications.

 Some questions to ask about their experience might be: